 We can’t express it any better than this.

 SNAP Cats moved into our new home in Santa Rosa on January 1, 2016.
-We are open by appointment only as construction is still going on.
-Once the remodeling is finished, we will establish regular visiting hours so you can drop by at your convenience.
+We are open by appointment only.
+Please see our hours and directions at Contact Us

 Our FIV+ Policy

 We firmly believe that an FIV+ cat that poses no threat or shows no aggression toward other cats should be afforded the same treatment as FIV- cats.
 Therefore, FIV+ cats who aren’t aggressive or pose any threats to other cats will be housed in the main facility with our FIV- cats.